-4.1.
+5.2.
 Payload format

 The content-format (media type equivalent) of the CoAP message determines which EST message is transported in the CoAP payload.
 The media types specified in the HTTP Content-Type header (section 3.2.2 of [RFC7030]) are in EST-coaps specified by the Content-Format Option (12) of CoAP.
-The combination of URI path and content-format used for CoAP MUST map to an allowed combination of URI and media type as defined for EST. The required content-formats for these requests and response messages are defined in Section 9.
-The CoAP response codes are defined in Section 4.3.
+The combination of URI path and content-format used for CoAP MUST map to an allowed combination of URI and media type as defined for EST. The required content-formats for these requests and response messages are defined in Section 10.
+The CoAP response codes are defined in Section 5.4.

 EST-coaps is designed for use between low-resource devices and hence does not need to send base64-encoded data.
 Simple binary is more efficient (30% smaller payload) and well supported by CoAP.

-Therefore, the content formats specification in Section 4.1.1 specifies that the binary payload is transported as a CBOR major type 2, a byte string, for all EST-coaps Content-Formats.
-In the examples of Appendix A, the base16 diagnostic notation is used for CBOR major type 2, where h'450aafbb' represents an example binary payload.
+The payload for a given media type follows the ASN.1 structure of the media-type and is transported as straight binary coding instead of the base64-encoded.
+The binary is wrapped in a CBOR major type 2 using h'xxx' notation (to assure compatibility with multipart).